Detailed Guide for Environmental Engineers in San Diego County

 Environmental Engineers can benefit from patience, a willingness to deal with unidentified challenges, and the ability to communicate with a variety of people.
 This occupation is a good choice for an individual who wants to protect and enhance public health and the environment.
 Environmental Engineers have an opportunity to make a significant difference that can be a long-term benefit to our children and to future generations.

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Environmental Engineers in California is $102,525 annually, or $49.29 hourly.
-The median wage for Environmental Engineers in San Diego County is $93,049 annually, or $44.74 hourly.
+The median wage in 2016 for Environmental Engineers in California was $102,525 annually, or $49.29 hourly.
+The median wage for Environmental Engineers in San Diego County was $93,049 annually, or $44.74 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Environmental Engineers generally receive excellent benefits, including health and life insurance, vacation, sick leave, and pension plans.

 With the increased focus on environmentally sustainable business practices, it is expected that there would be increased opportunities for Environmental Engineers as more companies worldwide are "going green."
 California leads the nation in terms of its promotion of "green" environmental practices, thus creating a strong market for Environmental Engineers.

 Projections of Employment

 In California, the number of Environmental Engineers is expected to grow faster than average growth rate for all occupations.
 Jobs for Environmental Engineers are expected to increase by 21.1 percent, or 1,500 jobs between 2014 and 2024.

 In San Diego County, the number of Environmental Engineers is expected to grow much faster than average growth rate for all occupations.
 Jobs for Environmental Engineers are expected to increase by 27.7 percent, or 180 jobs between 2014 and 2024.